top of page

 We delight in the beauty of the butterfly, but rarely admit the changes it has gone through to achieve that beauty. -Maya Angelou

-This next section I share from my personal spiritual lens.
+This next section I share is just a bonus spiritual lens for another day's study as you are collecting and gathering your values.
 No matter what religion you are, I believe you can benefit from the values I discovered.
 I hope you enjoy with an open heart and mind, always keeping your North Star in your heart.

 Years ago, I studied the Sermon on the Mount.
 A famous Sermon by Jesus Christ.
 Believe it or not, the Savior actually gave that Sermon more than once and it was recorded on opposite sides of the globe.
 Once in Jerusalem found in the Bible, and once in the Americas found in ancient records that were hidden in NewYork.
 Both groups of people got to hear this sermon in the days of Jesus.
 Confused?
 Email me if you want to learn more about this.
 But the fact is, that whether you read it from either place, the words are very similar.
-They are so special, and so profound because they are one of the few places ever recorded on the planet where we are told to love our enemies, pray for those who use us, and do good to those that persecute us.
 I took the time to read the Sermon repeatedly over a couple of years and found that, from my perspective, Jesus was conveying 33 main truths.
 Interestingly enough, 33 is the year he died and was resurrected.
 33 is a famous Jewish number.
 There are 33 vertebrae in the spine.
 In the original Hebrew text of Genesis chapter 1, “Elohim” appears 33 times, which many scholars and theologians note as symbolically significant.
 33 is the temperature that ice melts, as 32 is the freezing point.
 Roughly every 33 years, the solar and lunar calendars realign, a cycle historically important for ancient timekeeping and religious observances.
 There are many special reasons to love the number 33.

 See if you can find 33 values in the Sermon on the Mount.
 It is one of the most amazing places to discover a winning list of values to live by.
 A true North Star map.
 At the bottom of this classroom, you can study the 33 main values that I spotted.
 Keep scrolling.